Register to get access to free programming courses with interactive exercises

 Watch Gulp

-The watch() function has its own lesson for a reason; its functionality and use is much wider than that of the commands you already know, such as src().
-Watch is not just a function within a task; it is a task in itself, which starts its work immediately when the gulp command is executed and ends its work when the entire script is finished.
+The watch() function has its lesson for a reason.
+Its functionality and use are much broader than the commands you know, such as src().
+The watch is not just a function within a task.
+It is a separate task, that starts when we execute the `gulp' command and stops when the entire script finishes.

 First, let's figure out how to set file tracking.
-This is done using the watch() function itself, which takes three basic parameters:
+We can do it using the watch() function itself, which takes three parameters:

 2. Tracking options

-3. A function or task to be called when a file is changed
+3. A function or task to call when a file is changed

-The second parameter is often omitted, meaning the watcher (functions that track actions are often named like this) looks something like this:
+The second parameter may be omitted, meaning the watcher (functions that track actions are often named like this) looks something like this:

 const { watch } = require('gulp');